 The Citi Hilton HHonors Reserve card (you can read our review here) offers you instant Gold status in the Hilton HHonors program, which features perks like free room upgrades, late checkouts and even free breakfast.
 (Full Disclosure: Citibank as well as Chase, American Express, Barclaycard and MasterCard advertise on Credit.com, but that results in no preferential editorial treatment.)
 Cardholders also earn 10 points per dollar spent at Hilton properties, five points per dollar spent on airline and rental car purchases, and three points per dollar spent on other purchases.
 There is a $95 annual fee for this card and no foreign transaction fees.

 This card is part of the World Elite MasterCard program, which features all sorts of opportunities for upgrades.
 For example, the World Elite car rental program offers you elite status with Avis, Budget, National, and Sixt, allowing you to skip the counter, receive discounts and enjoy upgrades.
 The World Elite Air program offers savings with several major airlines and even complimentary business class upgrades from qualifying fares on Lufthansa, Austrian Airlines, Brussels Airlines and Swiss.
 In addition, cardholders earn double miles on all purchases and miles are worth one cent each as statement credits toward travel reservations.
-There is an $89 annual fee for this card that’s waived the first year, and no foreign transaction fees.
+There is an annual fee for this card at $89 (waived first year), and no foreign transaction fees.

 3. Delta Reserve Card From American Express